Part 2 of 4

 About ten years ago, every Thursday morning, we contributed intercultural insights to a live radio broadcast on Dubai Eye 103.8.
 On several occasions we talked about the intercultural side of traffic and the phone lines would be red-hot and twitter feed would practically blow up; traffic for sure was and is an emotional topic for everyone!

 When you have everyone from everywhere sharing the same road, there are problems right off the bat.
-For example, having to switch the side you are driving on can be mentally taxing, specially when you are forced to make a split-second decision.
-This is true not just for drivers, but also cyclists and a pedestrians.
+For example, having to switch the side you are driving on can be mentally taxing, especially when you are forced to make a split-second decision.
+This is true not just for drivers, but also cyclists and pedestrians.
 A pedestrian looks right or left first when crossing depending on if they are used to cars driving on the left or the right in their home context.
 We do not think about these simple concepts until we mess up without understanding why we have made a mistake.
 Speed, flow, and spacing are also very important in driving and it changes depending on the country.
 In countries where traffic is slower due to road conditions, the traffic naturally slows down and everyone drives close to each other.
 In places where traffic is faster, it tends to be more spread out.
 When a driver behind me is flashing his lights in heavy traffic to nudge me on to “fill the gap”, it is almost guaranteed that the driver comes from a country where traffic is much slower.
 So from his perspective it is frustrating that I don’t fill the gap, while I keep space to increase flow and safety, specially if I have been trained in defensive driving techniques.

 Our family took a trip to Sri Lanka, and I did not take into account that Sri Lanka is a “slow traffic” country.
 A 90-km trip that would have taken at the most two hours by my calculations took four hours in Sri Lankan traffic.
 Our family was totally not prepared for a four-hour trip!
 We did not think to bring water or snacks or any sort of entertainment for our kids.
 Our assumptions of what traffic should be, blinded us to the reality of Sri Lankan traffic.
 These experiences impact us in very emotional ways – tempers can easily flare in traffic due to these misunderstandings.
 Deep down inside we expect everyone else to drive the same way that they do, and when that doesn't happen, confusion and frustration run rampant.
 The more we looked at traffic through an intercultural lens, the more we realized how powerful the "Three Colors of Worldview" are in explaining some of challenges we face in traffic.
 In order to start illuminating the cultural side of traffic we need to start with ourselves: "What are my cultural drivers that underpin how I behave in traffic?"
 Applying the "Three Colors of Worldview" allows us to recognize the intercultural motivators and demotivators of our-self and other people in traffic around us.
 This is not just useful in traffic but in any intercultural interaction you experience in life.